OlexOlex/TPE-Module/README.md

 * The Lua-interpreter-firmware (NodeMCU) is still under (heavy?) development, so some functionalities change (especially for the voltage measuring standard source I experienced it), and before acessing the filesystem via ESPlorer, you might need to send the =node.heap() command ("Heap"-button) a few times to synchronize the connection
 * It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here] (once NodeMCU behaviour seems to have changed at that point as well)
 * The requests are unencrypted HTTP-POST requests - no ssl encryption used

+## Material used for this "full feature" Model:
+Detailed information and sample links to the product pages of some online shops are provided in an OpenOffice spreadsheet in the "Hardware" directory.
+(I got most of it on Aliexpress, Ebay and other sources might work as well)
+* ESP8266 module ESP-12 (or ESP-12E / ESP-12F)
+* TP4056 micro-USB LiPo charging board with overcurrent and undervoltage protection (not just safe charging but safe discharging as well)
+* CP2102 micro-USB to serial adapter (or another 3.3V compatible one)
+* ULN2003A chip or module for driving the outputs
+* AMS1117 3.3V 800mA voltage regulator (yes, the cheap ones might only reach 2.9V on a close-to-empty battery, but the module runs even with 2.4V, so any cheap one will suffice)
+* 3,7V single cell LiPo battery (without any further protection circuit) 62,8mm x 30,3mm x 7,3mm 1200mAh
+* Chassis (apparently by "SZOMK" 86*51*21,5mm)
+* Button (pus = on, no push = off), a waterproof one might be good
+* 5 sockets for 3.5mm stereo jacks (I used threaded ones, they are better for glueing to the chassis)
+* Resistors (7x 4,7kOhm, 2x 1,5kOhm)
+* 1 Diode (Germanium, silicon may result in a higher voltage drop)
+* Cables (a few thicker ones for the main power, thinner ones for the signals)
+* 1 N-Channel (MOS)FET transistor (I used an AOD407)
+* 1 NPN Transistor (used one of the primitive BC108 ones, but likely any one turning on at 3.3V or lower will work)
+* Additionally you might want dust covers for the micro-USB port and the sockets and a prototyping pcb, shrinking tube might be useful as well
+* For building a small bullet vibrator a common mobile phone vibration motor and some tube, shrinking tube and a rubber foot/etc for a case + a 2 wire cable

+### Tools needed:
+* A soldering iron and some solder
+* A side cutter or strong scissors for cutting wires, a wire stripper might be handy, but if you are carefully or handy, you don't need one
+* An electric drill
+* A drill for metal with 5mm diameter for drilling the holes for the 3,5mm sockets to stick through the case
+* A drill for metal with the same diameter as the buttons shaft (or a smaller one and a milling cutter for enlargening the hole)
+* A 4mm drill and/or milling cutter for drilling the hole for the micro-USB socket (multiple holes next to each other becoming a slot)
+* A trianglular or semi-circle file for cleaning the hole for the micro-USB socket
+* Waterproof glue and hot glue or similar to glue the components safely together and to the case (two component resin or silicon might work as well)
+* Something to measure where to drill the holes in the case
+*

 ## How to build one:
 * Build the hardware by wiring everything together (don't use the chassis yet)